|Bayes’ Theorem and the LCA|

 |<Prev | 1 | 2 | 3 | 4 | Next>|

-- H is the hypothesis that the PSR holds true with respect to the universe (there is an explanation for why it exists; a sufficient reason for its existence).
+- H says there is an explanation for why the universe exists; a sufficient reason for its existence.

 - E is the evidence of the universe existing.

 One advantage H has over “there is no reason for why the universe would exist” is that on H it is more likely that the universe would exist, and for the agnostic (one who considered “there is an explanation for why the universe exists” to be equally as likely as “there is no explanation for why the universe would exist”), that’s enough for the universe’s existence to be fairly significant evidence for H, even if that evidence isn’t overwhelming.
 Using the above form of Bayes’ theorem to help show that (where Pr(H) = Pr(¬H) = 0.5, Pr(E|H) = 1, and Pr(E|¬H) = 0.5):

 |= 2⁄3 ≈ 0.67|